Therapists and Counselors Course

 This 8-week virtual course offers foundational knowledge and guiding frameworks to help clinicians and therapists support people with IDD in their practice.
 Using lectures, group discussions, demonstrations, and experiential activities like expressive writing and role-playing, the course emphasizes values-driven care and clinical adaptability and creativity.
 Each session is 60 minutes and held live on the Zoom platform.
 There are no prerequisites for registration.

 Registration is $229 per person.
-Participants who engage in all eight sessions have the opportunity to earn a Certificate of Completion with contact hours and Continuing Education Units (CEUs).
-See the Outcomes tab below for additional information.
+Participants who engage in all eight sessions have the opportunity to earn a Certificate of Completion with UNH contact hours and Continuing Education Units (CEUs).
+Additional CEs are available for $55.
+See the Continuing Education tab below for additional information.

 Facilitators: Dr. Jill Hinton, Dr. Jenee Lewis-Walker, Anne LaForce, Dr. Richard Chapman